discourse/discourse-cdn-experiment/README.md

 the [discourse-client-performance](https://github.com/discourse/discourse-client-performance) plugin, this can be used to measure differences in CDN performance.

+For debugging, you can add something like `?_cdn_index=1` to the URL, where `1` is the (zero-based) index of the CDN you'd like the page to be rendered with.

 This plugin is designed for use on Discourse environments with both an 's3 cdn' and an 'app cdns'.
 Using this plugin in other environments is untested and may lead to unexpected behaviour.